kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is closer to a knowledge router than a duplicated manual.

-## The Current Kora Skills Repository Already Suggests This Structure
+## The Current Kora Skills Repository Already Suggests This Structure { #current-kora-skills-repository }

 The official repository is organized into multiple domain skills rather than one monolithic file.